MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/list/list-data-type.md

 ## Remarks
  The List can only be used with simple types i.e. you can have a List of [Integer] but cannot have a List of [Blob].

+ Lists are 1-based indexed, that is, the indexing of the List data type begins with 1.

 ## Example
  In the following example, the variable `CustomerNames` is a list of Text values which represent customer names.
 The procedure `WorkWithListOfCustomers` displays how one would work with the List data type.
 The `Add` method is used to add the string `'John'` to the `CustomerNames` list.
 The `Contains` method is used to check whether the list contains the specified value, in this case, the string `'John'`.
 We continue by using the Message procedure to display a relevant message.